testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

+:white_check_mark:  **Do:** [simple] Tests not only errored responsed but also network-evel anomalies like slow and timed-out responsed [why] [spice]

-:white_check_mark:  **Do:** [simple] [why] [] There is happy path, unhappy paths and true chaos.
+There is happy path, unhappy paths and true chaos.
 Cover all.
 Both non-trivial responses like customer doesn't exist, also no-response (timeout), delayed response.
 If you have a circuit-breaker than you may test it only and exclude thest tests from every route.

 <br/>